KunalSharma7869/Electric-Vehicle-Analysis/README.md

 <h1 align="center">Electric-Vehicle-Analysis</h1>

-# Project: Resume Challenge 12 - Provide Insights to an Automotive company on Electric vehicles launch in India
+ Provide Insights to an Automotive company on Electric vehicles launch in India

 ## Project Overview